shaadaab-design/curoai-goal-prototype/README.md

  CuroAI Goal Submission Prototype
 A smooth and at the same time  responsive web application prototype for goal submission and deadline setting, built as part for the  1Direction Global frontend internship technical interview by me shaadaab ilyas
 Project simple overlook:

-This prototype allows users to easily be able to

-Enter detailed goal descriptions
+-This prototype allows users to easily be able to -Enter detailed goal descriptions

-Set target deadlines
+-Set target deadlines

-Submit goals to the CuroAI backend API
+-Submit goals to the CuroAI backend API

-Receive confirmation of successful submission
+-Receive confirmation of successful submission

-The application i feel perfectly serves as the frontend interface for CuroAI's AI-powered goal planning system
+-The application i feel perfectly serves as the frontend interface for CuroAI's AI-powered goal planning system

 this application can be used for front ends front interface its really a very low version of what all that can be added to make it really more  user friendly